-Unlike most Spitfire Audio libraries Hans Zimmer Strings runs from its own custom designed player, not Kontakt.
+Unlike most Spitfire Audio libraries Hans Zimmer Strings runs from its own custom-designed player, not Kontakt.
 The slick new interface has been designed especially for the library in conjunction with white tie designers UsTwo.

-The attractive interface for Hans Zimmer Strings features a large dial, customisable with a number of dynamic effects such as release time, tightness, vibrato and reverb.
+The attractive interface features a large dial, customisable with a number of dynamic effects such as release time, tightness, vibrato and reverb.
 Flanking to the left is a pair of faders for volume and dynamics.
 On the bottom half of the UI are three tabbed screens, the first for articulation technique selection and advanced trigger controls.
 Tab two is for the huge microphone mixer and stereo widening effects.
 The third tab contains the effect controls mirrored from the large knob control.

 Hans Zimmer Strings RRP’s at $800 USD.
-That’s about $1150 to us Kiwis so I hope you’ve saved some of your Christmas money this year.
+That’s about $1150 to us Kiwis, so I hope you’ve saved some of your Christmas money this year.

 Hans Zimmer is well known for recording what he dubs “on the edge of silence” to retain the full character of the instrument.
 Orchestral instruments change in timbre drastically the louder you play them, so keeping the velocity as low as possible and then simply turning up the recordings provides much more dynamic range and is one of the tricks to producing his massive cinematic sound.

-One aspect of this library struck me as confusing is the extreme volume differences in patches.
+One aspect of this library that struck me as confusing is the extreme volume differences in patches.
 Of course, this is done to reflect the before mentioned “edge of silence” technique, but some patches are so very quiet that if I did not see the meters moving slightly on my mixing desk I would have thought the samples were not triggering.

-Just to make matter worse, the expression or volume settings are not “sticky”, so while you can boost the volume by 400% inside the player, as soon as you change articulations the volume is reset.
+Just to make matters worse, the expression or volume settings are not “sticky”, so while you can boost the volume by 400% inside the player, as soon as you change articulations the volume is reset.

 The advice from support is to include MIDI CC automation in your sequence arrangement to counteract the volume reset.
 I prefer to split the multi patches out into individual instances inside my DAW, then apply channel volume levels for each articulation.
 More on this in a minute.